 Lee loves beauty, fashion, fitness and attending and hosting events with her peers.
 When Lee is not acting, modeling or fighting for inclusion, she is taking boxing classes, doing yoga and cooking a fun meal with her family that she is close with.

-Lee has written several pieces for Respectability as a fellow and employee.
+Lee has written several pieces for RespectAbility as an Apprentice and employee.
 Check them out on our website:

 - Super Bowl Commercials Improving But Still Lacking in Disability Representation Overall